IgniteUI/igniteui-docfx/en/components/overlay_position.md

     | HorizontalAlignment.Center | VerticalAlignment.Middle |
 <div class="divider"></div>

+#### Container
-2. **Container** - Positions the content as `GlobalPositionStrategy`.
+Positions the content as `GlobalPositionStrategy`.
 Instead of position related to the screen `ContainerPositionStrategy` positions the content related to the provided in `OverlaySettings` `outlet`.
 Defaults are:

     | horizontalDirection        | verticalDirection        |
     |:---------------------------|:-------------------------|